YannickFricke/BashMigration/README.md

 - Reverse migrations you don't need anymore
 - Automatic rollback when an action failed
 - Possibility to apply or reverse specific migrations
+- Uses a semaphore to prevent running in parallel

 ## Requirements